Estimated reading time: 10 minutes

 The process may start subtly, but over time, it intensifies as the abuser’s control tightens.
 Here’s how it often plays out:

 1. Love Bombing and Idealization: Early in the relationship, the narcissist or dark triad individual will use charm and affection to overwhelm their partner.
 This is known as love bombing—a tactic designed to make the victim feel special, adored, and dependent on the abuser.
 The abuser may shower the victim with gifts, compliments, and constant attention.
-This initial phase of idealization is short-lived, but it creates a powerful emotional bond that makes it harder for the victim to leave later.
+This initial phase of idealisation is short-lived, but it creates a powerful emotional bond that makes it harder for the victim to leave later.

 2. Devaluation and Gaslighting: Once the abuser has the victim emotionally hooked, they shift to a phase of devaluation.
 Criticism, insults, and passive-aggressive comments become more frequent.
 This is often accompanied by gaslighting, a psychological manipulation tactic where the abuser denies or distorts reality to make the victim doubt their perceptions and sanity.
 For example, the abuser may blame the victim for issues in the relationship or claim that the victim is too sensitive.
 Over time, the victim becomes confused, anxious, doubting of their own thoughts, and increasingly dependent on the abuser for validation.